Why is Time to First Byte (TTFB) Important?

 Fortunately, if you're using a static site generator like Gatsby, then a lot of this is already taken care of for you out of the box, although there are any number of further community plugins that can be used to optimise performance even further.

-I intend to delve a little more indepth into how you can take steps to reduce the Time To First Byte of your website in a future article, but for now, it's worth checking your site with Pagespeed Insights to get an idea of how your site is performing at the moment.
-When it comes to Largest Contentful Paint the Core Web Vital most affected by Time To First Byte Google recommends that it is less than 2.5 seconds.
+I intend to delve a little more indepth into how you can take steps to reduce the Time To First Byte of your website in a future article, but for now, it's worth checking your site with PageSpeed Insights to get an idea of how your site is performing at the moment.
+Largest Contentful Paint is a separate Core Web Vital with a recommended threshold of 2.5 seconds or less; a slow TTFB consumes part of that elapsedtime budget before the largest element can render.

 * I realise that I've been very narrow in my definitions here today, namely only focusing on Google and their metrics for search engine performance/rankings.
 The fact is that at the time of writing, Google makes up more than 92% of the Worldwide Market Share, and has been consistently above 90% for the past decade.
 What this means is that if you are going to expend time and effort into improving TTFB for SEO purposes (rather than just for your users, although the two often go handinhand), then Google is really where your focus has to be placed.